Delighting Yourself In The Everlasting Covenant of Christ

 It is here, within the truth of the New Covenant, that we discover “what is good” so we may truly “delight yourself in abundance.”

-Beloved child of God and priest of God, "listen carefully," every day, to all that Scripture tells us of Jesus Christ.
-Drink His living waters.
-Eat what is good and delight yourself in the abundance of God, provided for you forever in Christ our Savior through His "everlasting covenant."
+Beloved child of God and priest of God, “listen carefully,” every day, to all that Scripture tells us of Jesus Christ.
+Drink in His living waters.
+Eat what is good and delight yourself in the abundance of God, provided for you forever in Christ our Savior through His “everlasting covenant.”
+Yes, “come to the waters” today and thank your God for blessing you with His “everlasting covenant.”
 Hallelujah!